Educating Haiti’s Youth

 Here is what Sandra, a 15-year-old participant, had to say after attending an educational field trip to Fort Liberté (Fort-Liberté [Kreyòl: Fòlibète] is the administrative capital of the North-East Department of Haiti.
 It is the oldest city in the country.
 Haiti's independence was proclaimed here on November 29, 1803):

 “In school we learn about slavery and how we got our independence, but today I truly understand what it really means to have freedom and be able to enjoy basic human rights like body autonomy.
 My voice matters and just as I need to respect others, I, too, deserve respect.”

 Please help us to continue to enable Haiti’s youth to claim their right to their own bodily autonomy which can ultimately play a role in preventing sexual harassment, assault, and abuse.
 Your support enables midwives to teach Haiti’s youth the skills needed to develop healthy relationships and to prevent and not perpetrate (and perpetuate) violence.

-Your strong and steady support helps empower midwives in doing what they do best: keeping birth and reproductive services safe, respectful and accessible no matter what unexpected curve ball life throws.
+Please consider a one-time donation or becoming a FAHM IMPACT PARTNER (monthly donor).
+Your strong and steady monthly support will empower Midwives in doing what they do best: keeping sexual and reproductive health services safe, respectful and accessible.